entur/ukur/functional_description.md

 ### Common

 When data is posted, Ukur expects a 200 response.
-If Ukur posts 4 times in a row for a subscription and receives any other response, the subscription is removed.
+If Ukur posts at least 4 times in a row for a subscription and receives any other response (or none at all), the subscription is removed if the first error happened more than 10 minutes ago.
+Any successful push after a failed one will reset these counters.
 The push endpoint can also respond 205 (RESET-CONTENT) and Ukur will remove the subscription instantly.

 ## When and what data is sent
 Ukur receives data from Anshar as soon as it arrives (or polls Anshar for ET and SX data each minute if